-Item 17.j.(4): Net positive current exposure of SFTs with other financial institutions
+Item 17.e.(4): Net positive current exposure of SFTs with other financial institutions

-169. Follow the instructions for item 3.d, including the assets of insurance subsidiaries.
+181. Follow the instructions for item 3.d, including the assets of insurance subsidiaries.

-Item 17.j.(5): OTC derivatives with other financial institutions that have a net positive fair value
+Item 17.e.(5): OTC derivatives with other financial institutions that have a net positive fair value

-170. Follow the instructions for items 3.e.(1) and 3.e.(2), including the assets of insurance subsidiaries.
+182. Follow the instructions for items 3.e.(1) and 3.e.(2), including the assets of insurance subsidiaries.

-Item 17.k: Intra-financial system liabilities, including insurance subsidiaries
+Item 17.f: Intra-financial system liabilities, including insurance subsidiaries

-171. For this item report all liabilities towards financial institutions respecting the rules described in Section 4 and with the same perimeter as item 16.c.
+- 183. For this item report all liabilities towards financial institutions respecting the rules described in Section 4 and with the same perimeter as item 16.d.
 Use exactly the same definitions of counterparties and rules as in that section but including insurance subsidiaries which are part of the consolidated group.
 Do not report intragroup transactions that are deducted in the accounting process.
-These items should at minimum be equal to the corresponding items in the referenced section of the template, net of any intragroup exposures that are deducted in the accounting process.

-172. Report total liabilities including the liabilities of insurance subsidiaries on/off-balance sheet towards financial institutions (with deduction of intragroup transactions).33 This item is the sum of items 17.k.(1) through 17.k.(4).
+These items should at minimum be equal to the corresponding items in the referenced section of the template, net of any intragroup exposures that are deducted in the accounting process. - 184.
+Report total liabilities including the liabilities of insurance subsidiaries on/off-balance sheet towards financial institutions (with deduction of intragroup transactions).39 This item is the sum of items 17.f.(1) through 17.f.(4).
+While it may be possible for this item to be smaller than item 4.e, where this is the case, an explanation should be provided in the remarks.

-Item 17.k.(1): Funds deposited by or borrowed from other financial institutions
+Item 17.f.(1): Funds deposited by or borrowed from other financial institutions

-173. Follow the instructions for items 4.a.(1)-(3), including the assets of insurance subsidiaries.
+185. Follow the instructions for items 4.a.(1)-(3), including the assets of insurance subsidiaries.

-Item 17.k.(2): Unused portion of committed lines obtained from other financial institutions
+Item 17.f.(2): Unused portion of committed lines obtained from other financial institutions

-174. Follow the instructions for item 4.b, including the assets of insurance subsidiaries.
+186. Follow the instructions for item 4.b, including the assets of insurance subsidiaries.

-Item 17.k.(3): Net negative current exposure of SFTs with other financial institutions
+Item 17.f.(3): Net negative current exposure of SFTs with other financial institutions

-175. Follow the instructions for item 4.c,, including the assets of insurance subsidiaries.
+187. Follow the instructions for item 4.c, including the assets of insurance subsidiaries.

-Item 17.k.(4): OTC derivatives with other financial institutions that have a net negative fair value
+Item 17.f.(4): OTC derivatives with other financial institutions that have a net negative fair value

-176. Follow the instructions for items 4.d.(1) and 4.d.(2), including the assets of insurance subsidiaries.
+188. Follow the instructions for items 4.d.(1) and 4.d.(2), including the assets of insurance subsidiaries.

-Item 17.1: Securities outstanding, including the securities issued by insurance subsidiaries
+Item 17.g: Securities outstanding, including the securities issued by insurance subsidiaries

-177. For this item report all securities respecting the rules described in Section 5 and with the same perimeter as item 16.c.
+- 189. For this item report all securities respecting the rules described in Section 5 and with the same perimeter as item 16.d.
 Use exactly the same definitions and rules as in that section but including insurance subsidiaries which are part of the consolidated group.
 Do not report intragroup transactions that are deducted in the accounting process.
-This item should at minimum be equal to the corresponding item in the referenced section of the template, net of any intragroup exposures that are deducted in the accounting process.

-178. Report all securities issued by the group including securities issued by insurance subsidiaries except for the securities that are owned by the group itself.
+This item should at minimum be equal to the corresponding item in the referenced section of the template, net of any intragroup exposures that are deducted in the accounting process. - 190.
+Report all securities issued by the group including securities issued by insurance subsidiaries except for the securities that are owned by the group itself.